PAntoine/indigobuggie/ReadMe.md

     5. Fix bugs.

     6. CodeReview needs fixing.
+	    Also needs extending to GitHub Actions/Pull Requests.
+This is stuff I have to deal with now, so should fix the plugin to handle this.
+I would like updates on Actions that have been run - so I don't have to login to find them.

     7. Get rid of submodules on release.
 They are annoying, change the release to copy the current version into the release code tree and release it in one